DanielC04/temporal_graphs_presentation/notes.md

 - How does information, a disease, behaviour, ... spread over time in a network?
 - corona pandemics -> determine bottlenecks, who to vaccinate and accelerators
 - identify critical times and nodes
-- e.g. social media: understand spread of viral hashtag
+- e.g. social media: understWand spread of viral hashtag

 ## How to model temporal graphs